asprenger/MLflow_introduction/README.md

 [MLflow Model](https://www.MLflow.org/docs/latest/models.html) is a standardized packaging format for machine learning models.

-Each MLflow Model is a directory containing arbitrary files, together with an MLmodel file in the root of the directory that stores meta-data.
+Each MLflow Model is a directory containing arbitrary files, together with an `MLmodel file` in the root of the directory that stores meta-data.

-A MLflow Model can define multiple *flavors* that the model can be used with.
+A MLflow Model can define multiple [flavors](https://www.mlflow.org/docs/latest/models.html#built-in-model-flavors) that the model can be used with.
 A flavour acts as an adapter between the model and a specific framework or tool.

-Built-in flavors are:
+MLflow has built-in flavors are:

+ * Spark
- * Python function
+ * PyTorch
  * Keras
  * TensorFlow
  * ONNX
- * Spark
- * PyTorch
+ * etc.

 The script `inference_MLflow_model.py` shows an example how to use a MLflow model in TensorFlow.

 First we need to download the MLflow model from the Tracking Service:

-    MLflow_TRACKING_URI=http://127.0.0.1:5000 MLflow artifacts download --run-id 2eddaed00e264f73b5bd94b057054d7c --artifact-path exported_model
+    MLflow_TRACKING_URI=http://127.0.0.1:5000 mlflow artifacts download --run-id 2eddaed00e264f73b5bd94b057054d7c --artifact-path exported_model

 The `MLflow artifacts download ` command copies the model to a local directory and returns the path, e.g.: